Crossroads of Cultures

 Ladakh and the Himalaya

 8 days.
 Rising out of India's northernmost region, the Himalaya are a vast stretch of craggy passes and snow-covered mountains culminating at Mount Everest.
-While it remains the least populated region of India, Ladakh has become the cultural center of Tibetan exiles, as thousands of ethnic Tibetans have resettled here.
+While it remains the least populated region of India, Ladakh has been strongly influenced by Tibetan culture, as thousands of ethnic Tibetans have resettled here.
 The influence of Tibetan Buddhism is visible in prayer flags, the red of monks' robes, and the intricate architecture of shrines and temples.

 In the lively trade town of Leh, where whitewashed houses are nestled in a lush valley ringed by jagged peaks, we'll get acclimatized to the altitude (11,500 feet).
-Settle into a community school, and help young Ladakhis prepare for college entrance exams.
-Join in the daily routine, cooking meals, tending gardens, and helping the school maintain its solar energy system.
-Get to know the students, and tutor them in English.
+Settle into a community school, where young Ladakhis are preparing for college.
+Get to know the students, help out in the school's organic garden, and lead an English conversation class.
+Visit timeless monasteries and wander through the alleys of an ancient silk-route trade city.
 Then set out with professional guides on a three-day trek from Likir to Tingmosgang.
 Stay overnight in family-run guesthouses, and walk from village to village.
-Discuss Buddhist traditions with monks, learn about micro-hydroelectric generation projects with local conservationists, and visit women's cooperatives with organizations that promote sustainable development.
+Discuss Buddhist traditions with monks, interview Tibetan refugees, and learn about micro-hydroelectric generation projects with local conservationists.
 As we walk, take in hillsides dotted with temples and monasteries, and exquisite vistas of the Himalaya.

 8 days.
 The Mughal influence is strong in Rajasthan, where walled fortresses dominate strategic hilltops and palaces anchor the larger towns with ornate Islamic architecture.
 The people here are warm and colorful—the women are draped in yards of vibrant orange and red fabric, and the men don bright turbans.
 Elephants amble through town laden with freight, and monkeys scamper over the polished marble of Hindu and Jain temples.